Israeli forces battle Hamas around Gaza City, as military says 800,000 have fled south

 Israel says it targets Hamas fighters and infrastructure and that the militants operate among civilians, putting them in danger.

-Israel also said it has reopened two main water lines in Gaza, but the U.N. office for humanitarian affairs said one of them had stopped working after operating for two weeks and that the other one was in need of repairs.
+Israel says it has reopened two main water lines in Gaza, but the U.N. office for humanitarian affairs said one of them had stopped working after operating for two weeks and that the other one was in need of repairs.

 Full AP coverage: https://apnews.com/hub/israel-hamas-war.